 Chronic wasting disease (CWD) is a disease of the nervous system in deer and elk that results in distinctive brain lesions.
 It continues to be a major issue for wildlife scientists throughout the Nation.

-Weekly CWD Status Update – Updated 10/6/2017— nine wild deer tested positive for CWD
+Weekly CWD Status Update – Updated 12/6/2017— 30 wild deer tested positive for or are suspected of having CWD

 Federal lab confirms Montcalm County deer had chronic wasting disease, Statewide DNR News, Oct 6, 2017

 Money, Power, and Deer Urine, New Yorker, Sept 25, 2017